Tradable Assets and Accounts

 • Closed-end funds

-Other investments, like mutual funds and cryptocurrencies, are not available right now.
-Managed accounts, investment advice, and financial planning are also not offered.
+Other types of investments, such as mutual funds and cryptocurrencies, are not currently available.
+Additionally, managed accounts, investment advice, and financial planning are not offered.

-You can open a brokerage account at TradeUP as an individual taxable account or an IRA.
-Joint accounts and other types of registrations are not available.
+You can open a brokerage account at TradeUP as either an individual taxable account or an IRA.
+However, no other account types, including joint accounts, are supported.

 Opening an Account

-To attract new customers, TradeUP offers bonuses for new accounts.
-For example, they’ll reimburse ACAT fees for transfers worth $3,000 or more.
+To encourage new clients, TradeUP is offering a bonus for new accounts.
+It reimburses other firms’ outgoing ACAT fees for transfers valued at $3,000 or more.

-TradeUP only opens accounts for U.S. residents.
-Non-U.S. residents can use the company’s sister firm, Tiger Brokers, which works with traders in many places, including:
+TradeUP only accepts U.S. residents.
+Non-U.S. residents can open accounts through TradeUP’s sister company, Tiger Brokers, which operates in many regions, including:

 • Hong Kong